Thomas A. Watson: Life and work

-Watson wrote an autobiography, Exploring Life: The Autobiography of Thomas A. Watson (New York: Appleton, 1926).
-He was portrayed by Henry Fonda in the film The Story of Alexander Graham Bell, which was released in 1939.

 Late in his life, at the age of 77, upon being impressed with a meeting with Indian spiritual leader Meher Baba in England, Watson was instrumental in helping to arrange for Meher Baba to come to the United States for his first visit there in 1931.
 Upon meeting Baba, Watson is reported to have said, "In my seventy-eight years of life, today is the first time I have experienced what divine love is.
 I have come to realize this with just a touch from Meher Baba".
 Later, though, Watson became disenchanted with Baba.

+Watson wrote an autobiography in 1926 titled Exploring Life: The Autobiography of Thomas A. Watson.
+He was portrayed by Henry Fonda in the film The Story of Alexander Graham Bell, which was released in 1939.

-Watson died of heart disease on December 13, 1934 at his winter home on Pass-a-Grille, Florida.
+Watson died of heart disease on December 13, 1934, at his winter home in Pass-a-Grille, Florida.
 He is buried in the North Weymouth, Massachusetts cemetery.
-His family grave site sits on top and next to the cemetery road and has a vantage point that looks directly at the former ship yard.
-He wanted to see his greatest accomplishment in life and death.
+His family gravesite sits by the cemetery road, with a vantage point that looks directly at the former shipyard.